Using our easy mushroom risotto recipe this dish will quickly become a mid-week family staple in no time.

-To make this mouth-watering mushroom risotto, all you need is the correct rice and a bit of patience!
+This easy mushroom risotto recipe is sure to become a firm family favourite in no time at all.
+To make this mouth-watering easy mushroom risotto, all you need is the correct rice and a bit of patience!
 Risotto recipes are perfect for a filling winter warmer or as a side portion with a summer salad and plenty of fresh vegetables.
-The mushrooms and the peas in this recipe work wonders together.
-If you don’t have any peas in the freezer you could use asparagus instead – it’s a good choice especially when its in season.
-This classic risotto recipe works out at only 307 calories per serving and 2g of fat.
-This risotto recipe serves 4 people and will take around 45 mins to prepare and cook – it’s well worth the wait!
+The creamy Italian rice dish always feels like an indulgent treat and has a reputation for being difficult to make.
+But it’s actually super easy once you know how to do it.
+The trick is to sauté your fillings and rice in some oil and maybe a splash of white wine and then add in the stock bit by bit so that the rice cooks slowly.
+This way it will have a nice bite to it without going stodgy.
+The mushrooms and the peas in this mushroom risotto recipe work wonders together, but if you don’t have any peas in the freezer you could use asparagus instead – it’s a good choice especially when it is in season.
+And the best thing about this classic mushroom risotto recipe is that it works out at only 307 calories per serving and 2g of fat.
+This easy mushroom risotto recipe serves 4 people and will take around 45 mins to prepare and cook – it’s well worth the wait!

 - 1tspn vegetable oil